Case Study

 Location: Vancouver

-Who we were working with: Management, frontline staff, and women with precarious status in Canada
+Who we were working with: Leadership and frontline staff, and women with precarious status in Canada

 What we were addressing